haberdashPI/german_track/_research/plans.md

 + increase time resolution
 THOUGHTS:
-  - why did the spatial results switch? (look at params)
-  - double check the weightings
   - what to do about high 6-sec classifications?

-- split out the frequency bands, classify be each seperately with the above selected hyper-params
+- split out the frequency bands, classify bin each separately with the above selected hyper-parameters
-- question: hit v miss? (just corect not high salience or object vs. global)
+- question: hit v miss? (just correct not high salience or object vs. global)

 NOTE: changing to using before window starting at 0, which seems to work just as well and is easier to explain and interpret